hpc/charliecloud/doc/ch-image_desc.rst

 Authentication
 --------------

-:code:`ch-grow` can authenticate using one-time passwords, e.g. those provided by a security token.
+:code:`ch-image` can authenticate using one-time passwords, e.g. those provided by a security token.
 Unlike :code:`docker login`, it does not assume passwords are persistent.

 Environment variables
 ---------------------